zz3401-lgtm/intro-to-git-pair/README.md

 1. Make sure you're on the `main` branch before proceeding.
 2. **Pull** the changes into your local copy.
-3. Repeat Steps 3 through 6, switching Parter A and Partner B.
+3. Repeat Steps 3 through 6 once more, switching Partner A and Partner B.

+### Step 9

+Once done, copy the HTTPS URL of Partner A's GitHub repo, and submit it in Courseworks for the assignment.
+Graders will be reviewing the commit & pull request history according to the rubric.